sambarnes/alchemy/README.md

   --help  Show this message and exit.

 Commands:
-  burn              Burn FCT for pFCT get-balances      Get a list of all balances for the given address get-factoid-head  Get the highest Factoid block parsed get-opr-head      Get the highest OPR Entry block parsed get-winners       Get winning records at the given block height graph-prices      Show a graph for the prices of given tickers reset             Delete the current alchemy database run               Main entry point for the node
+  burn                Burn FCT for pFCT convert             Perform a conversion between assets get-balances        Get a list of all balances for the given address get-rates           Get a list of conversion rates for the given block get-sync-head       Get the highest block parsed get-winners         Get winning records at the given block height graph-difficulties  Graph the range of winning miner difficulties graph-prices        Graph the prices of given tickers reset               Delete the current alchemy database run                 Main entry point for the node send                Send a like-kind transaction
 ```

 ### Running the Grader